Parma Antique Fair

 Mercanteinfiera Primavera (Spring) 2021

-(Open exclusively to the trade on Thursday the 4th of March and Friday the 5th of March at 8:00 am)
+(Open exclusively to the trade on Friday the 18th of June)

 Mercanteinfiera Autunno (Autumn) 2021